Pediatrics at UPMC Salvator Mundi International Hospital

 Pediatric Services We Provide

-The specialists of urology and pediatric surgery deal with the resolution of urological pathologies through interventions usually in Day Hospital, with the collaboration of pediatric anesthesiologists.
+Our urology and pediatric surgery specialists are dedicated to treating urology conditions with surgery, often in Day Hospital, with the precious support of our pediatric anesthesiologists.

 Pediatrics at UPMC